 Sir Edward’s passion for political history and intrigue is reflected in a small collection of ceramics, which will be included in the auction at Duke’s.

 Subjects include the repeal of the Corn Laws, Naval Victories including the Battle of Trafalgar in 1805 and the number of rare pieces of pottery commemorating election results.

-Guy Schwinge of Duke’s who is handling the auction, commented “Sir Edward was a hugely important political and business figure.
-At the height of his career Sir Edward’s name was rarely off the front pages and it is a great honour to be selling so many fascinating objects from his collection, which give a clear insight into the man behind the public.
+Guy Schwinge of Duke’s who is handled the auction, commented “Sir Edward was a hugely important political and business figure.
+At the height of his career Sir Edward’s name was rarely off the front pages and it was a great honour to sell so many fascinating objects from his collection, which give a clear insight into the man behind the public.
 The bronze of Churchill is an iconic piece of sculpture”.